marcus-grant/notes/base32.md

 The information shared by those pads is that out of an integer collection of 40 bit blocks, which is what Base32 encodes, this many `=` characters hold no information.
+This also guarantees that explicitly padded base32 encoded strings will always contain a multiple of 8 characters since each character is 5 bits.

 References
 ----------